 A portion of Bun dau mam tom includes basic but tasty dishes: Rice vermicelli, crispy-fried tofu, sliced pork belly, Hanoi fried fish cake, and fresh herbs.

-Mam tom (shrimp paste) can be smelly and taste strange, so you can ask for the fish sauce instead.
+Mam tom (shrimp paste) can be smelly and taste strange so that you can ask for the fish sauce instead.

 Bún bò Huế

-Bun bo Hue, or bun bo, is a popular Vietnamese soup originated from Hue.
+Bun Bo Hue, or bun bo, is a delicious Vietnamese soup originated from Hue.

-Although it is called as bun bo (rice vermicelli with beef), Bun bo Hue also includes a pork belly, a piece of boiled pork leg, crab meatball or beef ball.
+Although it is called bun bo (rice vermicelli with beef), Bun Bo Hue also includes a pork belly, a piece of boiled pork leg, crab meatball or beef ball.